 We do not write about upcoming events in the magazine; however, we do sell ads to promote upcoming events.
 We also have an online calendar, where Native art events can be listed for free.
 Artists, curators, and others are welcome and encouraged to share their art and events on our Facebook Page.

-The magazine complies with the 2008 Cherokee Nation Cherokee Artists Act and will be explicit in revealing if individuals are enrolled in the three federally recognized Cherokee tribes or not.
+The magazine complies with the 2008 Cherokee Nation Cherokee Artists Act and is explicit in revealing if individuals are enrolled in the three federally recognized Cherokee tribes or if they are unenrolled individuals of Cherokee descent.

 Email us for further information.